Skip to content

 Scenario H Heir Has Hardware Wallet No Seed

 A hardware wallet device without the seed phrase is an empty enclosure.
 The private keys live in the seed mnemonic generated at setup.
 Silicon alone holds no recoverable key material after a device reset or death of the PIN holder.
-Even forensic chip extraction cannot recover keys from a hardware wallet that has never been compromised, because the keys are stored in the secure element precisely to resist physical extraction.
+Even forensic chip extraction cannot recover keys from an uncompromised hardware wallet, because the keys sit in the secure element precisely to resist physical extraction.

-If this is your situation as an heir, you are not facing a technical problem with a technical solution.
+If you are the heir in this situation, you are not facing a technical problem with a technical solution.
 You are facing the outcome of a self-custody setup that did not include an access plan.

-For Bitcoin holders who want to prevent this outcome for their own heirs, the Bitcoin estate planning Switzerland guide covers the full operational structure: sealed executor envelopes, SLIP-39 Shamir share distribution, notary deposits, and annual recovery drills.
+Bitcoin holders who want to prevent this outcome for their own heirs should read the Bitcoin estate planning Switzerland guide.
+It covers the full operational structure: sealed executor envelopes, SLIP-39 Shamir share distribution, notary deposits, and annual recovery drills.

 Professional Recovery Services in 2026

-Three operators with documented public track records take on cases where DIY tooling is insufficient or the case complexity exceeds what a user can manage alone.
+Three operators with documented public track records take cases where DIY tooling falls short or case complexity exceeds what a user can manage alone.

 • Wallet Recovery Services (walletrecoveryservices.com): one of the oldest services in the space, founded 2013, percentage-on-success model